eclipse/elk/docs/content/documentation/algorithmdevelopers/unittesting.md

 * A layout algorithm run on the graph.

 The framework distinguishes _black box_ and _white box_ tests.
 Black box tests work as described above.
 White box tests do not execute once layout has finished, but while layout is still running.
 Layout algorithms need to explicitly support white box tests.
+A test class can mix black box and white box tests.

 Writing unit tests isn't too hard.
 This page should walk you through writing and running them.